|Approved by||Council, 14 October 2015|

 (g) Where Sensitive Expenditure is required to be approved by Deans, Pro-Vice-Chancellors, Heads of Division or the Vice-Chancellor, the relevant form should be completed:

 (h) Where Sensitive Expenditure is required to be approved by Heads of Departments or budget holders this approval can be granted in a method deemed appropriate by the authoriser.
-Examples of this would include email confirmation or PCard approval where prior approval was not practical.

 (i) Approvals can be granted in principle or for a series of events at the discretion of the approver.